 Spreewald/Lübbenau

 Lübbenau in the Spreewald is a must for nature lovers who want to get away from it all.
-A UNESCO Biosphere Reserve, the region is famous for its canals and green landscapes.
+A UNESCO Biosphere Reserve, the region is famous for its canals and green spaces.
 You can climb aboard a traditional boat for a relaxing visit or hire a kayak to explore the banks at your own pace.
-In the village, the charming atmosphere of Lübbenau is brought to life by the pretty 15th century castle, craft shops and cobbled squares with pleasant terraces.
+In the village, the charming atmosphere of Lübbenau is brought to life by the pretty 15th century castle, craft shops, and cobbled squares with pleasant terraces.

 Planning a summer hiking day trip from Berlin to Spreewald

-- Duration: 1 hour 15 minutes
+- Duration from Berlin by train: 1 hour 15 minutes

 - Deutsche Bahn train station: Lübbenau (Spreewald)